Best weight loss plans for diabetes

 Best for flexibility

-WW for Diabetics
+WW for Diabetes

 The WW program for diabetes is scientifically proven and highly customizable.
 You’ll still be able to do all your own grocery shopping and cook your own meals.
 WW offers individualized support and guidance via phone calls from a Certified Diabetes Educator and access to weekly in-person meetings.
 The program also provides an individualized meal and weight-loss plan based around its Smart Points system and is compatible with existing disease management programs.

-Best diabetic diet plans
+Best diet plans for diabetes

 There are a few recommended diet plans for those with type 2 diabetes.
 These plans are linked to lowering blood pressure, improving heart health and instilling a better relationship with food in patients with diabetes.